itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 2. Click on the "Choose File" button and select your prepared CSV file

-3. Click on the "Pseudonymize" button to generate ITCC sample IDs
+3. Click on the "Pseudonymize" button to generate ITCC PedCanPortal **Patient IDs**

 4. The system will process your file and generate unique 8-character ITCC pseudonyms for each of your local sample IDs